matbaj/bluechipstack/README.md

     root@hostname# chef-client
     ...

 As you did earlier, replace **hostname** here with the actual hostname of each node.
-Repeat this for each and every node in your cluster.

-*Note: You may run these commands simultaneously across all nodes to speed up the process.*
+Repeat this for each and every node in your cluster.  **You may run these commands simultaneously on all nodes to speed up the install process.**

 The first node in your cluster will be configured as an all-in-one controller.
 This node will host the database for OpenStack, provide authentication, host the web UI, and perform network coordination.
 The all-in-one node will also serve as a nova-compute node.
 If you have more than one node in your cluster, the remainder of the nodes will be deployed as nova-compute nodes.